-This proposal provides an "unexpect" constructor that forwards (perfectly) the arguments provided to expected's constructor into the constructor of E. In order to trigger this constructor one has to use the tag struct unexpect.
-We need the extra tag to disambiguate certain situations, notably if T == E.
+This proposal provides an "unexpect" constructor that forwards (perfectly) the arguments provided to expected 's constructor into the constructor of E .
+In order to trigger this constructor one has to use the tag unexpect.

+We need the extra tag to disambiguate certain situations, notably if T and E anr the same type.